kblomqvist/yasha/README.md

 $ yasha source/foo.c.jinja
 ```

 the `foo.toml` configuration file is used for both templates.
-This works for custom filters file too.

 And just for your convenience here is the directory structure after the above two yasha calls:

 ```
   include/